 As you may have been following recently on my Instagram or have seen in my previous bump date post, I have been feeling a little more pregnant as of recent.
 The second trimester will definitely be missed for this reason.
 I loved feeling more like myself (just with a little bump in tow) and having wonderful energy.
 I walked almost everyday, made sure to fit in about 5 workouts a week and kinda felt like wonder woman.

 HOWEVER, as my feet and hips ache and my lower back cramping up at the end of the day I can graciously say that this wonderful trimester is coming to a close.
 Its getting REAL people!
 I am actually realizing now that this beautiful girl growing inside me will soon be here and to be honest, I’m a bit scared about it.

 Im nervous about the labor.
 I am afraid of the pain, the whole process in and of itself.
-Will it go smoothly, will my baby be born healthy, will I need a C-Section, what if something worse happens?
+Will it go smoothly?
+Will my baby be born healthy?
+Will I need a C-Section?
+What if something worse happens?

 For me, its not very easy writing this post because I’m not the type of person who likes to admit fear or seem “weak.”
 I like to put on a good face for others and try and keep thoughts like these to myself.
-However, what has empowered me to put myself out there is the exact reason why I created Making Mama Strong.
+However, what has empowered me to put myself out there is the exact reason why I created this blog.
 I wanted to create an outlet where other women can relate.
 I want to create a community where other mamas can vent, see they aren’t alone and ULTIMATELY will gain strength through knowing this.